Interview on the Policy Talks Podcast presented by iAffairs Canada

 Welcome!

-I am a doctoral candidate with the Department of Political Science at the University of California, Santa Barbara.
-I am also a Carl Menger Fellow at the Mercatus Center and a Boren Fellow.
-I was previously an Adam Smith Fellow at the Mercatus Center as well as a Graduate Fellow at the Orfalea Center for Global & International Studies.
-I hold an MA in Political Science from UCSB and a BA in International Studies and French from the University of Wisconsin-Madison.
+I received my PhD from the Department of Political Science at the University of California, Santa Barbara along with a Doctoral Emphasis in Global Studies.
+I am also a Gordon Tullock Fellow at the Mercatus Center and a Boren Fellow.
+I was previously a Carl Menger Fellow and an Adam Smith Fellow at the Mercatus Center, as well as a Graduate Fellow at the Orfalea Center for Global & International Studies.

-Several years of traveling and working around the world have motivated my research interests in international relations, political economy, foreign policy, international security, and economic development.
-While my prior research has examined issues pertaining to the international system broadly-speaking, my recent work has concentrated on the Global South, including regional expertise on China and Africa.
+Several years of traveling and working around the world have motivated my interest in global affairs and international political economy.
+While my prior research has examined issues pertaining to the international system broadly-speaking, my recent work has concentrated on maritime security in the Global South, including regional expertise on China and Africa.

 Other recurring topics in my research include: international sanctions, maritime security, foreign investment, trade, currency competition, infrastructure, development, inequality, globalization, and varieties of market economies.